 It is now time to begin laying the pavers onto the bedding sand and fitting them into the desired area of your paver project.

 As the field moves closer to the edge restraint or concrete border, cutting may be required to fit the pavers to the desired space.
-Cutting of pavers should be done with a diamond masonry blade and saw or if needed, it can be accomplished using a block splitter (a splitter will not allow the precision of a masonry saw).
+Cutting of pavers should be done with a diamond masonry blade and saw or if needed, it can be accomplished using a block splitter, but a splitter will not allow the precision cut provided by a masonry saw.

 Once the entire paver field and borders have been placed, you will need to run a vibrating plate compactor over the paver project to being the interlocking process.